bosonnetwork/Boson.Native/docs/usage-guide-for-active-proxy-service.md

 }
 ```

-<aside> 💡 Notice: The "`Launcher`" application can be constructed under the "launcher" directory of the Carrier.Native repository.
+<aside> 💡 Notice: The "`Launcher`" application can be constructed under the "launcher" directory of the Boson.Native repository.

 </aside>

 Here are the explanations for the fields used in “addons” part of the service configuration file:

 - **Name:** The name of the target service.
-- **configuration.serverPeerId:** The Peer ID of the target super carrier node.
+- **configuration.serverPeerId:** The Peer ID of the target super Boson node.
 - **configuration.peerPrivateKey:** The peer private key of the local client.
 - **configuration.domainName:** Your domain name.
 - **configuration.upstreamHost:** The host name or IP address of the local service to be mapped out.